cuestat7/SaC_finalproject/README.md

 # SaC_finalproject
 Closed Non-Unity gain Feedback Loop Systems
 See the folder above for the resource code.
-Below is a link to an unlisted YouTube video of a short clip of our system under test: https://youtu.be/COBIoHEtXyk
+Click the link to an unlisted YouTube video of a short clip of our system under test: https://youtu.be/COBIoHEtXyk